home

 A drawing with the letter 'A' on the left side, the letter 'B' on the right side.
 A red arrow goes from 'A' to 'B'.
 A blue arrow goes from the middle of the red arrow to 'A'.

-On a meditation retreat in 2022 I was remembering a post by Scott Garrabrant and doodled the above image in my notebook, together with some other drawings of networks where edges can have edges as sources and sinks.
+On a meditation retreat in 2022 I remembered a post by Scott Garrabrant and doodled the above image in my notebook, together with some other drawings of networks where edges can have edges as sources and sinks.

 Recently, I got thinking about those again, researched a bit and think I've discovered they've not been examined yet.
 I'll call those kinds of graphs or networks "pergraphs".

-Intuition 1: Intuitively, a pergraph is a mathematical structure consisting of nodes and edges, where each edge needs to have a source and a sink.
+Intuition 1: Intuitively, a pergraph is a finite mathematical structure consisting of nodes and edges (which I'll also equivalently call "peredges"), where each edge needs to have a source and a sink.
 The source and the sink of an edge can be any node or edge, including itself.

 1. A finite set of vertices V and